lettenj61/g8js/README.md

 ### Specifying properties

-Properties used to render template is collected in some ways.
+Properties to fill templates are collected in some ways.

-By default `g8js` asks you to input values for each variables defined in that template via prompt.
+By default, `g8js` prompts you for each variables defined in the template.

-Alternatively you can pass values with command line option `--props, -p`.
-This form is prior to anything so `g8js` would never show prompt with the property key specified in `-p` options.
+Alternatively you can pass values with `--props, -p` option.
+This form takes the first precedence so `g8js` would never prompt you with the property key specified with `-p` options.

-You can specify property values in syntax like `-p name=CoolProject,organization=foobar.com`, and `-p` option can occur many times.
+The syntax is like `-p name=CoolProject,organization=foobar.com`, and `-p` option can occur many times.

 For example, given options below: